-Achieving for Children (AfC) will lead the partnership responsible for delivering this three year transformation plan and will report regularly on progress and achievements to the Health and Wellbeing Board which I co-chair.
-The plan is, however, only the beginning; the real test is how we take this opportunity to build on our strengths as individual organisations and collaborate to transform the local system so that, together, we are able to achieve more for children and young people with SEND.
+Achieving for Children will lead the partnership responsible for delivering this three-year transformation plan and will report regularly on progress and achievements to the Health and Wellbeing Board.
+The plan is, however, only the beginning.
+The real test is how we take this opportunity to build on our strengths as individual organisations and collaborate to transform the local system so that, together, we are able to achieve more for children and young people with special educational needs and disabilities.